SNOWCOP/download-DGA/README.md

 - **`outdir` (L220) **
   Directory path where you want the output files to be saved.
-Make sure this directory exists or is created before saving.
+Make sure this directory exists or is created before saving. + Already existing files will not be overwritten!

 - **`ids_list` (L224) **
  A Python list containing the station IDs (as strings) you wish to download data for.